cvc5/ethos/user_manual.md

 Otherwise, `(runIsPrime z)` evaluates to the result of parsing its output using the current parser state.
 In this example, an output of response of `true` (resp. `false`) from the executable will be parsed back at the Boolean value `true` (resp. `false`).
 More generally, input and output of oracles may contain symbols that are defined in the current parser state.
-The user is responsible that the input can be properly parsed by the oracle, and the outputs of oracles can be properly parsed by the Ethos.
+The user is responsible that the input can be properly parsed by the oracle, and the outputs of oracles can be properly parsed by Ethos.

 In the above example, a proof rule is then defined that says that if `z` is an integer greater than or equal to `2`, is the product of two integers `x` and `y`, and is prime based on invoking `runIsPrime` in the given requirement, then we can conclude `false`.